A QM peer reviewer from

 improvement on every standard, even those that are met.

-The reasoning is that it’s not often that you will have an objective observer
+The reasoning is that it’s rare for an objective observer

-spend the time and effort to review your course at this level of detail.
+to spend time and effort working through another instructor's online course at this level of detail.

-As long as someone is spending the time doing the review, you should get
+As long as someone is spending the time doing the review, it's best to get

 as much feedback as possible.

-If your course does not meet the QM standards initially (and this is common), you
+the course does not meet the QM standards initially (and this is common), the course may be revised until it meets the standards.

-The peer reviewer will provide specific guidance and ideas for you to follow.
+The peer reviewer will provide specific guidance and ideas to meet any missed standards.

 Of course, there are many ways to meet